-- 4. Connect the new MBB/UMB in the system.
-To know about the hardware connections, refer to the section "5.5 Hardware Connections", page 16. - 5.
-Once the MBB/UMB is powered on, make sure it was detected and listed in the Accessories list (Dashboard > Power system > Accessories) - 6.
+- 6. Once the MBB/UMB is powered on, make sure it was detected and listed in the Accessories list (Dashboard > Power system > Accessories) - 7.
 Go to Site > Sensors and Actuators, scroll down to Relay and Digital Input section, and verify the mappings are done correctly.